andrewrgarcia/andrewrgarcia/README.md

 # Welcome to My GitHub

 👋 Hey there!
-My profile picture is a snapshot of the hovercraft from **[OnTitan](https://ontitan.vercel.app)**, a 3D project I built entirely from scratch.
+My profile picture is a snapshot of the hovercraft from my **[OnTitan project](https://ontitan.vercel.app)**.

-Everything you see in the scene—**hovercraft, environment, and all 3D models therein**—was designed and developed by me.
+Everything you see in the scene—**hovercraft, environment, and all 3D models therein**—I built and designed entirely from scratch.

 Thanks for stopping by! 🚀